Thinking of Buying a Property at Auction?

 Your guide on how to buy a property at auction with Countrywide Property Auctions

-Thinking Of Buying at Auction
+Buying a Property at Auction

 Register For The Auction

-If you are unable to bid in person at the auction, telephone and proxy biding facilities are available.
-The relevant forms can be downloaded from our website and must be completed and submitted prior to the lot of interest being offered.
+If you are unable to bid in person at the auction, there are telephone and proxy bidding facilities available.
+If you require any of these alternative facilities, the relevant forms can be downloaded from our website, which must be completed and submitted back to us prior to the lot of interest being offered.

-Once the gavel is brought down you are legally obliged to pay for the property purchased and refusal to pay can result in legal action.
-A 10% deposit must be paid immediately by cheque, bankers draft or credit/debit card.
-Please note that cash will not be accepted.
-The remaining monies must then be paid within 28 days of the auction.
+Once the gavel is brought down, you are legally obliged to pay for the property purchased.
+Refusal to pay can result in legal action being taken, which is why it is important that you only bid up to the amount you can pay for the property.
+You must pay 10% of the amount as a deposit, which must be paid immediately either by cheque, bankers draft, or debit card.
+The remaining amount for the property must then be paid within 28 days following the auction.

 *Please note that cash will not be accepted.

 If you are interested in finding out more about our upcoming property auctions, throughout the UK, or have any questions regarding buying a property at auction, please don’t hesitate to get in touch with our teams at Countrywide Property Auctions today.